 - It provides connectivity to Agartala (Tripura) via Akhura; Dawki (Meghalaya) via Tamabil; Sutarkandi (Assam) via Sheola and Srimantpur (Tripura) via Bibirbazar to Chattogram / Mongla Ports in Bangladesh.

 Infrastructure projects on National Waterways in North Eastern Region (NER)

-- The government is carrying out the development of Inland Water Transport (IWT) projects on National Waterway-2 (River Brahmaputra) from Dhubri to Sadiya (891kms) for 5 years (2020-25).
+- The government is carrying out the development of Inland Water Transport (IWT) projects on National Waterway-2 (River Brahmaputra) from Dhubri to Sadiya (891 km) for 5 years (2020-25).

-- The major interventions under this project are (i) Construction of Jogighopa Terminal; (ii) Alternative road to Pandu Port; (iii) Ship repair facility at Pandu; and (iv) Construction of Tourist Jetties at Biswanathghat, Jogighopa, Pandu&Neamati.
+- The major interventions under this project are (i) the Construction of Jogighopa Terminal; (ii) the Alternative road to Pandu Port; (iii) the Ship repair facility at Pandu; and (iv) the Construction of Tourist Jetties at Biswanathghat, Jogighopa, Pandu&Neamati.

 - The development of IWT projects on the National Waterway-16&IBP route for 5 years (2020-25) is being carried out with fairway maintenance and Least Available Depth (LAD) along with navigation aids.